chriscdn/cs-rest/README.md

-# @chriscdn/cs-rest
+# @kweli/cs-rest

-Simplified authentication and REST calls for OpenText Content Server.
+Simple authentication and REST calls for OpenText Content Server.

 ## Features

 - Provides a simplified interface for managing authentication with the OpenText Content Server REST API
 - Automatically adds the `OTCSTicket` header to each subsequent request
 - Refreshes the `OTCSTicket` token automatically (minimising token expiration errors)
+- Simplifies POST, PUT, & PATCH requests (since Content Server doesn't support the `application/json` content type)
 - Based on the [axios](https://github.com/axios/axios) HTTP client
 - Works with Node.js and the browser